 As human beings, we seem to only learn from our own mistakes.
-Despite that, I have revealed a few of my regrets here as a cautionary tale.
+Despite that, I have revealed a few regrets of my life here as a cautionary tale.

 I always had a problem “speaking up” in my life.
-I was afraid of offending someone, or getting into an argument.
+I was afraid of offending someone or getting into an argument.
 I learned to keep my opinion to myself.
 This basically comes off as having an empty and uninteresting personality.
 What I have learned is that the more I know, the more confident I am speaking my mind.
 I have learned to respectfully express myself, and it’s empowering.
 I regret not speaking up in given situations along the way for fear of “rocking the boat”.
-Expression is a healer.
+The expression is a healer.
 When we don’t express ourselves and our opinions, we harbor resentment and anger.
-These feelings turn into regrets over time.
+These feelings turn into regrets in life over time.